marijnh/Eloquent-JavaScript/10_modules.md

 {{index [file, access]}}

-Standard JavaScript provides no such function as `readFile`—but different JavaScript environments, such as the browser and Node.js, provide their own ways of accessing files.
+Standard JavaScript provides no such function as `readFile`, but different JavaScript environments, such as the browser and Node.js, provide their own ways of accessing files.
 The example just pretends that `readFile` exists.

 To avoid loading the same module multiple times, `require` keeps a store (cache) of already loaded modules.
 When called, it first checks if the requested module has been loaded and, if not, loads it.
 This involves reading the module's code, wrapping it in a function, and calling it.